 But again, we’ve vastly downsampled the number of joints available, the range of motion that they have, and just about everything else about this.
-We haven’t accounted for music, movement, balance, or any other variables that would add dimensions to this hyperspace matrix.
+We haven’t accounted for music, movement, balance, or other variables that would add dimensions to this hyperspace matrix.

 Whoah, I’m going off the deep end again, aren’t I?
 Reign it in, Joel.

-Suffice to say that dance is, for our intents and purposes, infinitely complex.
+Suffice it to say that dance is, for our intents and purposes, infinitely complex.
 If you still disagree with me after all of that… well, hit me up in the comments.

 Coming up for air

-Alright, we’ve been down in the weeds for a little while now, and I’m sure you’re wondering where I’m taking you on this somewhat mind-bending journey through anatomy and statistics that are tangentially related to dance.
+Alright, we’ve been down in the weeds for a while now, and I’m sure you’re wondering where I’m taking you on this somewhat mind-bending journey through anatomy and statistics that are tangentially related to dance.
 Well, time to zoom back up to 30,000 feet.
 Hold onto your pants!